splunk/observability-workshop/docs/lambda/springboot-apm-II.md

 This wil give you the automatically generated service dashboard for ***uid*-mobile-web-shop-base**.

-If you set the time to -15 minutes you can see the single invocation, the averages over time will be filled in as well.
+If you set the time to -5 minutes you can see the single invocation, the averages over time on the left side will become active after a few minutes.

 ![apm-dashboard-3](../images/lambda/springboot-apm/Dashboard-Service 3.png){: .zoom}